BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 ## What Does It Cost?

-For the community edition?
-No charge!
+The platform team does not charge anything for this service.
+EDB licenses, however, are required for long-term use of the operator.

+There are three total licenses available for purchase:
+- An enterprise EDB cluster unicore license provides a license for up to 1 core of use of the full-featured enterprise version of EDB's database.
+- A community cluster unicore license provides a license for up to 1 core of use of the Postgres opensource database with EDB's operator in order to make use of full HA features.
+- An RDBA license provides more active and preventative support from RDBA for your databases, at a rate of one database cluster per license.

-If you wish to purchase an enterprise edition and/or support license, contact [Olena Mitovska](mailto:olena.mitovska@gov.bc.ca) to discuss costs.
+If you wish to purchase a database and/or support license, contact [Olena Mitovska](mailto:olena.mitovska@gov.bc.ca) to discuss costs.

 ## Support Roles, Processes, Communications (platform ops)

 The team supporting this service administers the EDB operator used to install the database, but does not administer your database itself.

 [RocketChat](https://chat.developer.gov.bc.ca) is the primary mode of communication.
 Specifically the `#edb` channel should be used for engage the community for best practices, configuration and troubleshooting questions.
+You may also wish to keep an eye on the `#patroni` channel as well to keep up with database problems, as Patroni also uses Postgres and thus some issues may cross over between the two HA solutions.

 For cluster wide service notifications that may impact the operator or your database, monitor the `#devops-alerts` channels in [RocketChat](https://chat.developer.gov.bc.ca/channel/devops-alerts).